SCT-MEV-LAB/DelinVips/README.md

 ---
 ## Prerequisites

-- If you want more syntax highlighting, format your code like this:
+- For Linux platform you have to do:

 > update and install this package first